toreanderson/toreanderson.github.io/_posts/2015-10-11-making-a-homenet-router-out-of-openwrt.markdown

 IP prefixes it has been assigned.
 You can click on various nodes in the graph to get more details in JSON format.

-Assuming you followed my advice on interface naming, none of the interfaces in your router now have pre-determined roles such as *WAN* or *LAN*.
-You may, for example, connect your upstream Internet connection to the port labelled *LAN 3* and a regular host to the port labelled *WAN* if you want - it will work just as fine as the other way around.
+If you followed my advice on interface naming, your router's interfaces should no longer have pre-determined roles such as *WAN* or *LAN*.
+You may, for example, connect your upstream Internet connection to the port labelled *LAN 3* and a regular host to the port labelled *WAN* - it will work just as fine as the other way around.
 This ability alone will give Homenet an unprecedented level of «plug&play-ness» compared to the regular residential gateways in sale today.

 If you own several residential gateways supported by OpenWrt, try converting them all to Homenet routers and connect them to each other in arbitrary ways -